top of page

 6. Best Short Film (indie filmmakers)

-All D3F student finalists earn a $250 award for use toward an activity or project to enjoy with their dad/dad figure.
+All D3F student finalists earn a $250 award for use toward an activity or project to enjoy with their dad/dad figure, and student winners earn an additional $250.
 All D3F winners, including non-student, indie filmmakers, earn an “Atticus,” a statuette symbolizing Atticus Finch from the 1962 film based on Harper Lee’s book To Kill a Mockingbird.
 Finch, an iconic single dad, represents several ideal daddying qualities.
 Student Atticus winners also earn an additional scholarship to advance their studies or create a project encouraging positive dad involvement.

-Starting in 2023, the best film submitted by a Dad earns a special Atticus, the Roy R. Neuberger Prize, and $500 to use toward an activity or project with their child(ren).
-The inaugural Roy R. Neuberger Prize went to family musician and kids' book author Justin Roberts for "Everybody Get on Board," one of the songs from his 2022 Grammy-nominated album Space Cadet.
+The Roy R. Neuberger Prize and Men Caring Award winners both earn $500 to use toward an activity or project with their child(ren).
+The inaugural Roy R. Neuberger Prize in 2023 went to family musician and kids' book author Justin Roberts for "Everybody Get on Board," one of the songs from his 2022 Grammy-nominated album Space Cadet.

-All Atticus Award winners are selected by public, online vote during Festival week.
-For more information about the D3F and how to get involved as a participating filmmaker, potential juror, sponsor, national or local Advisory Team member, or other collaborator, please CONTACT US today!
+All Atticus Award winners are selected by public, online vote during the Festival.
+For more information about the D3F and how to get involved as a participating filmmaker, potential juror, sponsor, national or local Advisory Team member, or other collaborator, please CONTACT US!

 Lights!
 Camera!
 Daddying!